AbhishekJunnarkar/AWS-XRay-Integration/README.md

 - Segments and subsegments can include a metadata object containing one or more fields with values of any type, including objects and arrays.

 - Segments and subsegments can include an annotations object containing one or more fields that X-Ray indexes for use with filter expressions.

+Below are the optional subsegment fields:

+- namespace - aws for AWS SDK calls; remote for other downstream calls.

+- http - http object with information about an outgoing HTTP call.

+- aws - aws object with information about the downstream AWS resource that your application called.

+- error, throttle, fault, and cause - error fields that indicate an error occurred and that include information about the exception that caused the error.

+- annotations - annotations object with key-value pairs that you want X-Ray to index for search.

+- metadata - metadata object with any additional data that you want to store in the segment.

+- subsegments - array of subsegment objects.

+- precursor_ids - array of subsegment IDs that identify subsegments with the same parent that was completed prior to this subsegment.

+You can use the "metadata" field in the segment section to add custom data for your tracing.
+If you want to trace all the AWS SDK calls of your application, then you can add a subsegment and set the "namespace" field to "AWS".
+Alternatively, you can set the "namespace" value to "remote" if you want to trace other downstream calls.

 ## **Conclusion**
 AWS X-Ray empowers developers and DevOps teams to proactively monitor and optimize their applications, ultimately improving reliability and delivering better user experiences.
 By providing a detailed view of application performance, it enables businesses to swiftly identify and address issues, ensuring that their applications run smoothly even under high loads.